Young’s Modulus: Description, Formula and usage

 Usage Of Young’s modulus

-Young’s modulus helps engineers to find out at what stress the part is going to get into the plastic zone and eventually fails.
+Young’s modulus helps engineers find out at what stress the part is going to get into the plastic zone and eventually fail.
 That determines the load that a part can withstand.

 In Construction projects, we use a lot of beams that are subject to extensive force.
-Young’s modulus is a key factor to decide the structural stability of those beams.
+Young’s modulus is a key factor in deciding the structural stability of those beams.

 MaterialsYoung’s Modulus ( MPsi)